perspectivesonatheme/patterns/Core/Occam's razor.md

 Prediction, falsifiability, constraint of expectations

 Examples:
-- miracles
 - string theory?
-- the universe isn't governed by natural laws, it's managed by a supreme being
+- God as an omnipotent being with unknowable rationale
 - "There's no way the program should be doing that—must be a compiler bug."